richardatval/www.greatproject.org.uk/what-we-offer.md

 * Taster days and work experience in a range of industries
 * 'Behind the scenes' tours at local businesses
-* Help to find jobs that meer your specific needs and skills
+* Help to find jobs that meet your specific needs and skills

 #### Leicestershire County Council